crastinator-pro/steam-brick/README.md

 # FAQ
+**How is the battery life?**
+Proper testing is still pending, but from my experience with the unmodified deck, play time with AR glasses (and the screen off) is very similar to play time with the screen on.
+The only difference should be any idle current taken up by the screen and ontroller components, which I expect is negligible.

 **Why remove the screen?
 It wouldn’t have made the build larger!**

 Keeping the screen would have significantly complicated the build, as you’d need something to keep in in place.
 More importantly – the brick was built to be tossed in a bag as-is.
 No case, no screen protector, just throw it in a backpack or suitcase and don’t worry about it!

+**How about adding X?**

+The point of this mod is removing, not adding, but I am considering developing modular "hats" which can be added/removed as needed.
+Top of the list would be a hat with a secondary battery and USB hub.
+Some people suggested adding the controllers back on at which point you might as well add the screnn, you know... really DECK it out...

 **Why did you do this again?**